Pangaea (album): Influence

 As with several other of Davis' live albums from the period, Pangaea became an influence on several no wave and funk artists.
 Highbrow new wave and punk rock musicians, including Tom Verlaine of Television and Robert Quine, were also influenced by the album after managing to obtain copies as an import from Japan.
+In his discussion of the album's climax, Cope writes that Davis' band "sails right up the flooded avenues of No New York and on into post-Atlantean Harlem, far uptown, where James Brown, George Clinton, Sly Stone and the ghost of Jimi Hendrix are all waiting to board".